-Calls for shuntsu, kôtsu or kantsu, including concealed kantsu declarations, interrupt the round, making Ippatsu invalid.
+Calls for shuntsu, kōtsu or kantsu, including concealed kantsu declarations, interrupt the round, making Ippatsu invalid.
 Riichi declarations do not interrupt the round.

-Double Riichi - Daburu riichi - [The hand must be concealed]
+DOUBLE RIICHI - DABURU RIICHI - [The hand must be closed]

 A player who declares Riichi during the first un-interrupted set of turns will be rewarded for Double Riichi.